manaakiwhenua/vector2dggs/README.md

 If you run `poetry install`, the CLI tool will be aliased so you can simply use `vector2dggs` rather than `poetry run vector2dggs`, which is the alternative if you do not `poetry install`.

+Alternaively, it is also possible to isntall using pip with `pip install -e .`, and bypass Poetry.

 #### Code formatting

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)